ademirsoy/currency-converter/Readme.md

     "to": "",
     "amount": 0
   }`
+- Response message includes fields in the request along with `converted` field that represents the converted amount
+- Currencies should be provided with 3-letter codes such as EUR, USD, GBP, etc. (https://www.exchangerate-api.com/docs/supported-currencies)
+- One of the external providers in the requirement document (https://api.exchangeratesapi.io/latest?base=EUR) has moved to http://apilayer.net/api/live domain and requires subscription and an access token.
+  The url that includes the access token can be modified in `src/main/resources/application.properties` under `api.currencyLayer.url`
+- Note that, this free subscription for Currency Layer API has limitations in terms of currency and number of requests.
+  Only USD conversions are available, and you can make 250 requests per month.
+  Please provide a different access token if you reach this limit or want to convert other currencies
+- The other external provider's url can be modified via `api.exchangeRate.url` in the `src/main/resources/application.properties` file.
+  This provider has also limitations about number of requests and apply rate limiting.
-- If you want to run the application on a different port you can edit `server.port=9900` in the `src/main/resources/application.properties`.
+- If you want to run the application on a different port you can edit `server.port=8080` in the `src/main/resources/application.properties` file
-- More about APIs, access keys, timeout settings so on!

 ## Usage